neondatabase/website/content/docs/reference/glossary.md

 ### Compute size

 The number of Compute Units (CU) assigned to a Neon compute.
-One CU is defined as having 1 vCPU with 4 GBs of RAM.
+One CU is defined as having 1 vCPU with 4 GB of RAM.
 A Neon compute can have anywhere from .25 CUs to 7 CUs.
 The number of CUs determines the processing capacity of the compute.

 ### Compute Unit (CU)